 1 1⁄2poundsYukon Gold potatoes, scrubbed and cut into 1/4-inch slices

 Place a durable baking sheet on the middle oven rack; preheat to 450 degrees.

-Pat the chicken dry with paper towels, then rub the entire surface with the oil.
+Pat the chicken dry with paper towels, then rub the entire surface with the vegetable oil.
 Season the chicken generously with salt and pepper, including a pinch of each tossed in the cavity.
 Tie the legs together and tuck the wingtips (the segment from the last joint to the tip) behind the back.
 (This keeps those parts from cooking too fast and drying out.)